Frequently Asked Questions for the Graduate Application

 Can I apply for Spring Admission?

-- No. Our admission dates are from October 1st to January 15th each year, for the following Fall semester only.
+- No. Our admission dates are from October 1st to February 15th each year (unless extended), for the following Fall semester only.
+Students admitted for the fall semester may request to defer their admission for up to two semesters, if spring admission is desired.

 Is the GRE required for admission to the Creative Writing Graduate Programs?